 Summer at the cottage is full of exciting and fun activities.
-Pastimes such as swimming, boating, roasting marshmallows by the campfire, and fishing all provide lasting memories for friends and family.
-That being said, cottagers should take all necessary precautions to ensure your family and visitors are safe while on your property.
+Pastimes such as swimming, boating, fishing, and roasting marshmallows by the campfire can all provide lasting memories for friends and family.
+That being said, cottagers should take all necessary precautions to ensure that family and visitors are safe while on your property.

 Boats and other watercraft

-All watercraft should be properly insured.
-In Ontario, most standard cottage property insurance policies do not cover watercraft.
-Insurance policies will often vary depending on the type of watercraft to be insured and the extent of the coverage.
+All cottage watercraft should be properly insured.
+In Ontario, most standard cottage property insurance policies do not cover watercraft and so additional insurance will be required.
+Boat insurance policies will often vary depending on the type of watercraft to be insured and the extent of the coverage.
 Often this is expressed in terms of watercraft (e.g. jet ski type craft or boat), and by engine horsepower.
 If you have any of these watercraft at your cottage, be sure to review your coverage with an experienced insurance broker and ensure that you have an appropriate marine insurance policy.
 Always wear lifejackets when using any watercraft.

-Swimming is not generally thought of a dangerous pastime, but drowning is a serious risk.
-Many injuries also occur from diving into the lake.
-Ensure that all of your family and visitors are well aware of the water depths around the cottage.
+Swimming is not generally thought of a dangerous pastime, but drowning is an ever-present risk.
+Many injuries can also occur when diving into the lake.
+Ensure that all of your family and visitors are well aware of the water depths and any underwater hazards such as rocky outcrops around the shore.
 Many Canadian cottages are located on lakes or rivers that are controlled by dams.
 Water levels can fluctuate rapidly and without warning if, for instance, dam operators open sluices and release a large volume of water.
 Be sure to warn your guests of the risks, and consider posting NO DIVING signs on your property and dock.

 A stay at the cottage can be a lot of fun, but it is also full of potential dangers.
 In my legal practice I have seen all manner of accidents and injuries that can occur at the cottage, some predictable and others not so obvious.
 You can avoid injury to yourself, family and guests by being extra cautious, and providing clear instruction and supervision during activities.
 As a cottage owner, you can also protect yourself by taking out appropriate insurance that covers the full range of activities that take place at your cottage.
 Sun-filled summer days spent at the cottage are a tradition for many Canadian families.
 By taking some simple precautions, you can help to make sure that memories of the cottage are joyful for you and your guests.